ttsvetkoff/Skynet/README.md

 [![Stage to Prod](https://github.com/ttsvetkoff/Skynet/actions/workflows/prod_CI.yml/badge.svg)](https://github.com/ttsvetkoff/Skynet/actions/workflows/prod_CI.yml)

-GUI application written in Python with sqlite3 and tkinter
+GUI application written in Python with sqlite3 and tkinter.

-It executes CRUD statements to sqlite database
+It executes CRUD statements to sqlite database.

-Main purpose of the app is to work a booking system for the IT, Engineering and Facilities teams
+Main purpose of the app is to work a booking system for the IT, Engineering and Facilities teams.

-The subcontracting companies and employee lists are populated at the time of creating the database
+Database tables are pre-populated at DB creation.

-Visitors are getting added to DB using INSERT statement
+Visitors are getting added to DB using INSERT statement.

-Visitors ca be querried depending on the company they are working for
+Visitors ca be querried depending on the company they are working for.

-Visitors can have their names updated
+Visitors can have their names updated.

-In case of error in the latest entry it can be deleted
+In case of error in the latest entry it can be deleted.

 ![GUI](https://user-images.githubusercontent.com/49660924/173047815-9a1a0db6-4499-4bb4-9f53-96d2a4c78b9c.png)